ECW One Night Stand (2006): Background

-After the success of 2005's ECW One Night Stand pay-per-view (PPV), World Wrestling Entertainment (WWE) decided to hold another Extreme Championship Wrestling reunion show for June 11, 2006, establishing the hardcore-based PPV as an annual show for the promotion.
-Just like the previous year, the 2006 event was held at the Hammerstein Ballroom in the Manhattan borough of New York, New York.
+In June 2005, World Wrestling Entertainment (WWE) held a professional wrestling pay-per-view (PPV) event that was a reunion show for wrestlers of the former Extreme Championship Wrestling (ECW) promotion, the assets of which WWE acquired in 2003.
+After the success of the event, which was titled ECW One Night Stand, WWE scheduled a second ECW One Night Stand for June 11, 2006, establishing the hardcore-based PPV as an annual show for the promotion.
+Just like the previous year, the 2006 event was held at the Hammerstein Ballroom in the Manhattan borough of New York City, New York.

 The build-up for the 2006 ECW One Night Stand occurred on both Raw and SmackDown! heading into the pay-per-view, but build-up behind the scenes began several months earlier, as WWE was bringing back ECW full-time.
 The news that WWE was planning to bring back ECW was leaked in the middle of April as Vince McMahon decided to revive the promotion as a third brand alongside Raw and SmackDown!, dubbed ECW.
 Reports beforehand stated that WWE was prepared to bring back ECW immediately after WrestleMania 22.
 WWE opted to cancel its webcast Velocity and replace it with the new ECW program.
 The new brand was officially confirmed by WWE on May 25, 2006, with its debut show airing on June 13 on the Sci Fi Channel.
 The 2006 ECW One Night Stand was in turn WWE's first PPV to feature the ECW brand.